FOUZANKHAN/SNAKE-USING-PY/README.md

 # SNAKE-USING-PY
 created a small python based game using packages within python.
-The intial idea of the game was to get well versed with python and to implement something in less amount of time.
+The initial idea of the game was to get well versed with python and to implement something in less amount of time.
 I came across the code on a youtube channel called "engineering man".
 I am presently trying to make the code more concise and hopefully a better version of the same code.
 In non conda users I highly recommend installing "curses" package in your python